ttencate/aoc2016/21_perl/README.md

 Part Two was much more interesting!
 We now need to run backwards through the input and apply reverse operations.
 Of course, both `swap` operations are their own inverse, and so is the `reverse` operation.
-Rotating in reverse by a fixed number of steps and moving a letter are also easily reversible operations.
+Rotating by a fixed number of steps and moving a letter are also easily reversible operations.

 That leaves us with the `rotate based on position of letter X` operation.
 As it turns out, this one is ambiguous!
 Consider output `abcde` and `rotate based on